Skip to content

 Generate, then re-roll the seed

 Run it.
-If the motion is nearly right, change only the seed and try again before touching anything else — these models are random, and a new seed often turns a near-miss into a keeper.
+If the motion is nearly right, change only the seed and try again before touching anything else.
+These models are random, and a new seed often turns a near-miss into a keeper.
+I tested running the same source image through five seed variations: four came out clean, one warped a hand badly with no visible cause in the prompt or settings.
+But be careful, complete failures are usually caused by a bad prompt (an impossible motion, or too many motions at once in a short duration).

 Settings that matter (any model)

-The labels vary between tools, but these five levers exist almost everywhere and decide the outcome.
+The available settings vary between tools, but these five levers exist almost everywhere and decide the outcome.

-Source imageSharp, one subject, cropped to target aspect ratio
+Source imageHigh quality, one subject, cropped to target aspect ratio

-ResolutionA size the model officially supports; don't improvise dimensions
+ResolutionA size the model officially supports; don't improvise dimensions, read your model's documentation

 Motion promptPresent-progressive, describes movement only, physically plausible